eclipse-kura/kura/docs/java-application-development/deploy-and-debug-applications.md

 Kura, either by installing separate bundle files or deployment packages using Eclipse.

+!!! warning
-{% include alerts.html message="These steps require Kura to be running on the target device." %}
+    These steps require Kura to be running on the target device.

 This method of deployment is temporary on the remote target device and is not persistent after a restart.
 To make the deployment permanent, see